lens0021/jura/README.md

 # Jura

-Jura is an experimental package manager for Amber.
+Jura is an experimental package manager for [Amber].

 ## Usage